clartaq/cljs-tree/README.md

 Any changes you make to functionality in the REPL or by making changes to a source file will be reflected (nearly) instantaneously in the browser window.

 Running this setup also will start running unit tests automatically.
-To check the status of integration tests, open a browser tab to
+To check the status of unit tests, open a browser tab to `http://localhost:9500/figwheel-extra-main/auto-testing`.
-`http://localhost:9500/figwheel-extra-main/auto-testing`.

 ## Build and Run a "Production" Version